11 Road Trip Ideas That Are Actually Active

+This active road trip idea is fit for those who like a bit of booze on their vacay.
 The Santa Ynez Valley is home to 120-plus wineries, plus miles of great hiking and biking trails.
-But be sure to get back to the Landsby (from $169 a night) for happy hour at Mad & Vin, its restaurant.
+But be sure to get back to the Landsby for happy hour at Mad & Vin, its restaurant.
 The menu features local wines and creative cocktails like the Farmer’s Fizz, made with gin, a fresh strawberry shrub, and rhubarb bitters.
 The hotel also has easy access to the Pacific Coast Highway, famous for its breathtaking mountain and coastal views.
 Take it five hours north to San Francisco or three hours south to Los Angeles.

 The Foodie Fitness Destination

 Where: Palazzo di Varignana Resort & Spa, Emilia-Romagna, Italy

 If you're lucky enough to be in Italy, you'll love this active road trip idea.
 The restored 18th century country residence that is Palazzo Varignana sits on 20 acres in the hills right outside Bologna, one of the great food meccas of Italy.
 Wander, hike, or run through their wellness trails that take you through rose gardens, olive and almond trees, jasmine bushes, and boasts unreal mountain views that stretch from the Adriatic Riviera to the Apennines.
 There are five pools to cool off in, plus a luxe spa.
 From here you’re just a short drive to Bologna, the fortressed village of Dozza, and Farrara, an ancient town declared world heritage by UNESCO.
 (Want someone else to do the logistics?
 Check out these active travel companies that do all the planning for you.)